Cataracts 101: Early Signs and When to Consider Surgery

 Final Words

-To sum up, cataract is a common condition that can impair your vision.
+To sum up, cataracts are a common condition that can impair your vision.
 But with appropriate treatment and early detection, you can keep your eyes safe.
-In case you experience either of the above-mentioned signs, schedule an appointment at Hill Country Eye Center, the best eye hospital for cataract surgery, today.
+If experience either of the above-mentioned signs, schedule an appointment at Hill Country Eye Center, the best eye hospital for cataract surgery, today.

 eye exam